snvuk/Spark_assignment/README.md

  A DataFrame is a distributed collection of data organized into named columns, similar to a table in a relational database.
 DataFrames are a higher-level abstraction built on top of RDDs (Resilient Distributed Datasets), which provide a more structured and optimized view of data.

+ ## What is Dataset ##

+ A Dataset is a distributed collection of data that provides the benefits of both RDDs and DataFrames in Spark.
+Like RDDs, Datasets are strongly typed and provide compile-time type safety, while also supporting rich functions and transformations.
+Like DataFrames, Datasets are optimized for efficient processing and provide a more structured and efficient view of data.